ETO Logo

 What do clusters mean?

 Research clusters are created from citation links only: the articles in a cluster don't necessarily have to be related in any other way.
-But in practice, research articles usually cite each other because they have other things in common.
-For example, researchers writing in Chinese are likely to cite other research written in Chinese, and researchers who study tree frogs are likely to cite prior work on tree frogs.
+But in practice, research articles often cite each other because they have other things in common.
+For example, researchers who study tree frogs are likely to cite prior work on tree frogs, and Moroccan researchers may be more likely to cite other Moroccan researchers.

-This means that citation-based research clusters often represent topics, shared language, or other real-world concepts indirectly - that is, even though those concepts aren’t used to create the clusters in the first place.
+This means that citation-based research clusters often represent topics, shared language, collegial connections, or other real-world concepts indirectly - that is, even though those concepts aren’t used to create the clusters in the first place.
 These emergent concepts can be very precise and nuanced, helping users explore trends in the research literature in great detail and without having to specify the concepts in advance.
-For example, our clustering process can automatically identify and isolate research related to concepts like automatic speech recognition of multiple voices in noisy environments, organic vapor sensors for food safety monitoring, or nature-inspired robots that grow like vines.
+For example, our clustering process can automatically identify and isolate research related to concepts like aqueous zinc-ion batteries, reconfigurable intelligent reflecting surfaces for wireless communication, or using neural networks to predict water quality.

 In other cases, the citation-based clustering method can give results that are messy or unintuitive.
 Articles may be clustered together just because they happened to cite each other (and not cite other articles) in such a way that our algorithm recognized them as distinct groups; thematically, they may not seem to have much in common.
 However, we usually find that studying a cluster using the cluster detail view in the Map of Science interface will reveal real-world reasons why the articles in it tend to cite each other.